Are you still talking about those protein?

 I also made a PDF for you to download, so you can access it also offline.
 It’s free. 🙂

 Table 1.
-Plant-based food sources and their protein content per 100 grams, per 100 kcal en per portion.
+List of plant-based protein sources and their protein content per 100 grams, per 100 kcal en per portion.
 (Click here for the mobile-friendly table)

 |Pulses||Per 100 grams||Per 100 kcal||Per portion*|